-Don’t take this the wrong way.
-I’m not trying to rain on anybody’s celebration.
+Don’t take this the wrong way, I’m not trying to rain on anybody’s celebration.
 I love summer fun as much as the next guy.
 But that’s not what Memorial Day is supposed to be about.

 For those of us whose lives and families have not been so profoundly and painfully changed, we can, at least, spend a few minutes remembering those thousands of brave Americans who lost their lives in defense of freedoms that we so often take for granted.

 So, enjoy your time off this Memorial Day weekend.
 But, never forget the true meaning of the day.